-A more accurate way of measuring ketone bodies in the blood is via a blood glucose and ketone meter commonly used by diabetics, these have the added benefit of storing and tracking your progress from day to day as well.
+Another way of measuring ketone bodies in the blood is via a blood glucose and ketone meter.
+Commonly used by diabetics, these have the added benefit of storing and tracking your progress from day to day as well.

 Symptoms of ketosis